 - Liver disease

-We offer standard and tailored readouts ensuring robust MOA interrogation of your drug candidate.
-Our histology experts offer standard H&E for histological analysis through to specialist multiplex immunofluorescent staining, and our immunology expertise allows for tailored FACS analysis, ELISA, qPCR and NGS readouts.
+We offer standard and tailored readouts ensuring robust MoA interrogation of your drug candidate.
+Our histology experts offer standard H&E for histological analysis through to specialist multiplex immunofluorescent staining, and our immunology expertise allows for tailored flow cytometry, ELISA, qPCR and NGS readouts.